What is a food contaminant? Definition and examples

 The contamination of the food may have occurred by accident or on purpose.
 Some dictionaries and authorities say that the term only includes substances that got into food by mistake.
 A food contaminant may also be something that somebody added to a foodstuff to make it bulkier or weigh more.
 Somebody may have added water to milk, for example, to increase its volume.

 A food contaminant might be harmless food that is not in the right place.
-Carrots, for example, may be in a bag of frozen broccoli.
+Carrots, for example, might be in a bag of frozen broccoli.

 Examples of substances or organisms that can make food unfit for human consumption are insects, pests, dust, or biocides.
 Animal feces and pathogenic microorganisms may also make food unfit to eat.
 Pathogenic means it can cause disease.